-The program and its name draw on the pioneering inspiration of Benjamin Banneker, a surveyor best known for accompanying Andrew Ellicott in his original land survey of what would become Washington, D.C.
+The program and its name are a nod to Benjamin Banneker, a surveyor best known for accompanying Andrew Ellicott in his original land survey of what would become Washington, D.C.
 Banneker was also an accomplished astronomer, which drove the success of his series of almanacs.
 As a forefather to Black American contributions to science, his eminence has earned him the distinction of being the first professional astronomer in America.

 Aztlán is the legendary ancestral home of the Aztec peoples.
 The historical and cultural significance of the name led to its adoption by indigenous and Chicano civil rights movements in the United States.
 The Aztlán Institute honors this tradition by promoting the advancement of AZTronomy among LAtinx and Native students through its with Banneker.